oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 : REQUIRED.
 As defined in Section 2.1 of {{RFC7523}} the value `urn:ietf:params:oauth:grant-type:jwt-bearer` indicates the request is a JWT bearer assertion authorization grant.

 assertion
 : REQUIRED.
-Authorization grant returned by the token exchange (`access_token` response).
+Authorization grant returned by the token exchange (“access_token“ response).

 scope
 : OPTIONAL.

-The client MAY indicate the audience it is trying to access through the `scope` parameter or the `resource` parameter defined in {{RFC8707}}.
+The client MAY indicate the audience it is trying to access through the `scope` parameter or the “resource“ parameter defined in {{RFC8707}}.

-### Processing rules
+### Processing rules {#assertion-processing-rules}

-The authorization server MUST validate the JWT authorization grant as specified in Sections 3 and 3.1 of {{RFC7523}}.
+The authorization server of Domain B MUST validate the JWT authorization grant as specified in Sections 3 and 3.1 of {{RFC7523}}.
 The following processing rules also apply:

-* The "aud" claim MUST identify the Authorization Server as a valid intended audience of the assertion using either the token endpoint as described Section 3 {{RFC7523}} or the issuer identifier as defined in Section 2 of {{RFC8414}}.
+* The "aud" claim MUST identify the Authorization Server of Domain B as a valid intended audience of the assertion using either the token endpoint as described Section 3 {{RFC7523}} or the issuer identifier as defined in Section 2 of {{RFC8414}}.
-* The authorization server SHOULD deny the request if it is not able to identify the subject.
+* The authorization server of Domain B SHOULD deny the request if it is not able to identify the subject.
 * Due to policy the request MAY be denied (for instance if the federation from domain A is not allowed).
+* If the assertion contains a `requested_cnf` claim as described in {{confirmation-key-transfer}} the authorization server SHOULD include it as `cnf` claim into the resulting access token.
+* The authorization server MAY deny the request if no `requested_cnf` is present and it has no other means to obtain it.
+* If the assertion contains a `requested_cnf` claim and any other way of proof of possession has been supplied by the caller the correspond information MUST be equal.

 ### Access Token Response